West Yorkshire

 Temple Newsam House

-Temple Newsam Road, off Selby Road, near Colton, Temple Newsam House dates from Tudor and Jacobean times and is surrounded by more than 600 hectares of parkland and gardens, which include a rare breeds farm.
+Temple Newsam Road, off Selby Road, near Colton, Leeds Temple Newsam House dates from Tudor and Jacobean times and is surrounded by more than 600 hectares of parkland and gardens, which include a rare breeds farm.
 The gardens were designed by Lancelot 'Capability' Brown in the 1760s.
 Leeds City Council now own the country house and estate, which is open to the public.
 The house has previously been used as an art museum but there has now been refurbishment of rooms to period styles to match the outstanding restored exterior of this Grade I listed building.
 There are fees for admission to the house and to the farm.

 More information at the